NHL on television in the 2000s: 2004

 In May 2004, NBC reached an agreement with the NHL to broadcast a slate of regular season games and the Stanley Cup Finals.
 The plan called for NBC to air at least six weeks of regular season games (three regional games each week) on Saturday afternoons.
 In addition, NBC was to show one or two playoff games per weekend during the playoffs.
-Between two and five games from the Stanley Cup Finals would air in prime time (OLN/Versus received the other two as part of its package).
+Between two and five games from the Stanley Cup Final would air in prime time (OLN/Versus received the other two as part of its package).
 NBC's primary game each week, as well as the Stanley Cup Finals, would air in high definition.

 Unlike previous network television deals with the NHL (like Fox, which had the rights from 1994 to 1999 and ABC, which had the rights from 1999 to 2004), NBC paid no upfront rights fee, instead splitting advertising revenue with the league after meeting its own production and distribution costs.
 On the other hand, the league avoided the arrangement some minor sports leagues have, in which they pay networks for broadcast time and produce their own telecasts, but keep any advertising revenue.

 The last time NBC Sports entered a television deal which did not require it to pay any rights fees was in 1994–1995, when the division was involved in the Major League Baseball joint venture called "The Baseball Network."
 To a lesser extent, NBC also had a similar sort of revenue-sharing agreement with the Arena Football League and, because of their ownership in the XFL, also paid no rights fees for airing that league.

 Following the 2003–04 season, ESPN was only willing to renew its contract for two additional years at $60 million per year.
-ABC refused to televise the Stanley Cup Finals in prime time, suggesting that the Finals games it would telecast be played on weekend afternoons (including a potential Game 7).
+ABC refused to televise the Stanley Cup Final in prime time, suggesting that the Finals games it would telecast be played on weekend afternoons (including a potential Game 7).
 Disney executives later conceded that they overpaid for the 1999–2004 deal, so the company's offer to renew the television rights was lower in 2004.